| Hydraulic Fluid Darkening On

 the cause of the varnish, a good preventative measure would be

+to install an electrostatic separator.
 This will remove the varnish particles before they can build

 up on the valves and create sluggish response and other performance